nd1012/JS-LINQ/README.md

 - `Doubles` finds items that are included more than once (and returns them grouped)
 - `Replace` replaces an item with another item
 - static `FromCsv` parses a CSV data source
-- static `Fibonacci` creates an (almost) endless Fibonacci sequence (will crash when the maximum numeric value exceeded)
+- static `Fibonacci` creates an (almost) endless Fibonacci sequence (will crash when it exceeds the maximum numeric value)
 - static `RandomInt` created an infinity sequence of random integer values
 - static `RandomArbitrary` created an infinity sequence of random numeric values